 Removal of retail stickers can be a tedious process, which may wear at your patience and fingernails.

-- Use a blow dryer and apply heat for 30 seconds.
-This will soften the adhesive and make sticker removal much more effective.
+- Use a blow dryer: Apply heat for 30 seconds to soften the adhesive, making sticker removal easier.

-- Rubbing alcohol can also be a useful tool.
-If your item has a decorative finish, test an inconspicuous area prior to use.
-Use sparingly and wipe dry to remove any remaining residue.
+- Rubbing alcohol: This can help, but test it on an inconspicuous area first if your item have a decorative finish.
+Use sparingly and wipe dry to remove any residue.

-Never scrub or scour with anything abrasive, as this may cause damage to some surfaces.
+- Avoid abrasive methods: Never scrub or scour with anything abrasive, this can damage the surface.